Hello, welcome to my web page!

 It isn't often that I get a chance to introduce myself to clients outside the therapy setting, and I'd like to take this opportunity to tell you a little about myself.

 I married relatively late in life (aged 31) and had two children, even later in life!
-My nine-year-old son has taught me a lot about boys' vibrancy and energy, and my five-year-old daughter has completed our family adding her spunk and affection.
+My twelve-year-old son has taught me a lot about boys' vibrancy and energy, and my eight-year-old daughter has completed our family adding her spunk and affection.

 I grew up in Saskatoon, and spent 8 years in Toronto doing my doctorate.
 I came to BC in 1995.
-I love to swim, hike and read, but have done some of the more adventurous stuff too like sail, ski and scuba dive.
-I like to spend time in nature and chatting deeply with close friends.
+I love to swim, hike, sail, ski and curl.

 I have been interested in psychology since I was 10 years old - one of those very lucky people who knew what they wanted very early in life.
 I am thankful that I found psychology.